zephyrproject-rtos/zephyr/doc/application/apps_structure.rst

 .. note::

-   The |codename| either supplies or generates all other application directories.
+   The Zephyr Kernel either supplies or generates all other application directories.

 Procedures